WillyTheOofio/Mower-ROS-Control-Stack/README.md

 ##  Current Focus: Fixing the drift
 Right now, I’m tackling the most frustrating part: **Heading Stabilization.**

-* **The Issue:** When the mower’s massive blades start spinning, they create huge **Electromagnetic Interference (EMI)**.
+* **The Issue:** My guess is, when the mower’s blades start spinning, they create **Electromagnetic Interference**.
 This makes the magnetometer go crazy, causing the mower to drift off-course.
 * **What I’ve built:** - `mag_interference_logger.py`: An automated script to profile motor noise with precision timing.
     - `filter_stability_test.py`: A diagnostic tool to calculate sensor RMS noise and stability.
 * **The Goal:** Use IMU data to compensate for that noise so the mower can actually drive in a straight line on the grass.